What is a workflow? Definition and examples

 • Eliminate bottlenecks: Reduce bottlenecks in business workflows that come from needing to check-in with leadership before moving forward with a series of tasks

-Instead of recreating the wheel every time, you can use workflow templates to enable teams to become impactful and adaptable in order to get their best work done.
+Instead of reinventing the wheel every time, you can use workflow templates to enable teams to become impactful and adaptable in order to get their best work done.

-Before we dive into how to build your own workflow, take a look at a few examples of workflows.
+Before we dive into how to build your own workflow, look at a few examples of workflows.

 Customer feedback workflow

-5. Progress tracking: Real-time integrations streamline and automate work between your teams.
-Instead of manually updating teams or duplicating work between tools, integrations like the Asana for Zendesk integration ensure your teams have the most up to date information where they work.
+• Progress tracking: Real-time integrations streamline and automate work between your teams.
+Instead of manually updating teams or duplicating work between tools, integrations like the Asana for Zendesk integration ensure your teams have the most up-to-date information where they work.

 Campaign management process workflow